 1. Have a website security tool in place

 Your first step is investing in a solid website security tool.
-This useful software will regularly scan your site for security issues, harden the existing security around your site, monitor your site for Google blacklist and more.
+This useful software will regularly scan your site for security issues, harden the existing security around your site, monitor your site for Google blocklist and more.

 The features you’ll have access to will depend upon which tool you select.
 GoDaddy offers a variety of website security packages you can add on to your existing site.
 If you’ve built your site with WordPress, there are numerous plugins you can use, Sucuri Security or WordFence.